andrasq/node-qrpc/Readme.md

 server but no acknowledgement, status or error is returned.

-NOTE:  The client _must_ _not_ pass a callback function when calling a message endoint, because endpoint calls will never be closed by the sender.
+NOTE:  The client _must_ _not_ pass a callback function when calling a message endoint, because this would leak memory.
+Endpoint calls will never be closed by the sender, so the callback context would never be freed.

 ### server.listen( port, [whenListening()] )